varnish/hitch/hitch.conf.man.rst

 daemon = on|off
 ---------------

-Run as daemon.
+Run as background daemon and disable file based logging.
 Default is off.

 frontend = ...
 --------------